 These activities can also help you to enhance your CV by gaining valuable transferable skills and experience in areas such as interviewing, film-making, and working with school children.

 Spending a year in employment as part of your degree is an excellent opportunity to put your skills and knowledge to practical use and gain experience that will help you in your future career.

 There are lots of year-long placements available in the UK, as well as opportunities around the world.

-Applicants should normally have, or expect to achieve, ABB in three A Levels including History or Classical Civilisation and French or another modern foreign language.
+Applicants should normally have, or expect to achieve, ABB in three A Levels including History or Classical Civilisation and typically including a modern foreign language.
 Please see the University's online prospectus for full entry requirement details.
 If you have a question, or would like to discuss your individual qualifications, just get in touch.

 * The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.